Considering a Career Change: Coffee, Coding, and CDLs

 I'm currently in a season where I'm evaluating whether I am less excited about what I used to do, or just less excited about where I used to do it.
 Is my discontent related to the career, or to the job I held in that career?

-One of the metrics I'm using to evaluate that is my passion for the development in the career.
-When I sat in an interview for a possible career change, the interviewer hit the nail on the head when he described leaving a field where I am an expert, and entering a field I know nothing about.
+One of the metrics I'm using to evaluate that is my passion for the development in my career.
+When I sat in an interview for a possible career change, the interviewer hit the nail on the head when he described leaving a field where I am an expert and entering a field I know nothing about.
 That thought both scared and excited me.

 Is my discontent related to my job or to my field?

 Option 1: Coffee

 A coffee chain you might have heard of was the first to respond to my inquiry.
 I've always appreciated coffee and what coffee does to create environments.
 This coffee chain has been the location of countless meetings I've held with people.
 When I have traveled across the country, this coffee chain has been an known quantity in a sea of the unknown.
 I feel at home here.
 In fact, I'm sitting in one of them right now.

 Despite my love for coffee, and for the environment created by coffee shops, I knew precious little about what goes into making coffee.
 I got to spend a few hours in front of an espresso machine and marvel at the combination of science and art that goes into making a quality drink.
 It is both a matter of learning recipes and developing skills.
 Drinks need to be made to standard, and delivered on time.
 There is far more happening on the other side of the counter than I would have guessed.

 Entry-level positions are exactly that, entry-level.
 However, this company has earned its reputation as a place that takes care of employees.
 The manager I met with described his role has helped his employees down whatever path they choose.
 If they are working here for a time before moving on to something else, he wants to help prepare them for that.
 If they want to pursue a career with the company, he wants to prepare them for that.
 I really appreciated that mentality.